A Survey of Fake News: Fundamental Theories, Detection Methods, and Opportunities: Style-based Fake News Detection

-\paragraph{II.
-Style-based Features and Patterns} As provided in Definition \ref{def::style}, the content style is commonly represented by a set of quantifiable chateristics, often machine learning features.
-Generally, these features can be grouped into \textit{attribute-based language features} or \textit{structure-based language features}.
+As provided in Definition \ref{def::style}, the content style is commonly represented by a set of quantifiable characteristics, often machine learning features.
+Generally, these features can be grouped into \textit{textual features} (see Section \ref{subsubsec:text_representation}) and \textit{visual features} (see Section \ref{subsubsec:image_representation}), representing news text and images, respectively.